neams-th-coe/cardinal/doc/content/tutorials/triso_multiphysics.md

 !listing /tutorials/gas_compact_multiphysics/openmc_nek.i
   start=ICs
-  end=Problem
+  end=Tallies

-The wrapping of OpenMC is specified in the `[Problem]` block.
+The wrapping of OpenMC is specified in the `[Problem]` block and the addition of tallies is done in the `[Tallies]` block.
 Here, we indicate that we will provide both temperature and density feedback to OpenMC.
 In order to visualize the tally standard deviation, we output the fission tally standard deviation using the `output` parameter.
 The heat source from OpenMC will be relaxed using Robbins-Monro relaxation.

 By default, OpenMC will try to read temperature from the `temp` variable.
 However, in